kaijuhasuoka99/gpt/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The `datas.zip` file contains the pre-corpus-processed text data, so there's no need to run `make_corpus.py`.
+The `datas.zip` file also contains the processed corpus data, so there's no need to run `make_corpus.py`.
 If you wish to use additional text data, refer to `make_corpus.py` to consider integrating new text data.
 In this case, make sure to append new tokens to token_to_id in `assets.yaml` rather than creating a new dictionary.

 ## Usage